nickianspencer/attrisuite/README.md

+### Updated README for **AttriSuite**

+---

 # AttriSuite

 **AttriSuite** is a flexible and powerful PHP library designed for managing product attributes in applications such as Product Information Management (PIM) systems.
-It provides an extensible framework for handling various types of attributes, attribute sets, complex validation logic, and now, attribute relationships.
+It provides an extensible framework for handling various types of attributes, attribute sets, complex validation logic, and sophisticated relationships between attributes, including nested or dependent attributes.

 ## Features